royaltm/rust-plasma/desktop/README.md

 --------

 * `use-simd` - selects specialized implementation with SIMD instructions.
 Available only for `x86` or `x86_64` architectures.
-* `use-sleef` - enables `use-simd` and also includes SLEEF Vectorized Math Library [sleef-sys](https://crates.io/crates/sleef-sys), currently this does not build on windows with a "gnu" toolchain.
+* `use-sleef` - enables `use-simd` and also includes SLEEF Vectorized Math Library [sleef-sys](https://crates.io/crates/sleef-sys).
+Currently this does not build on windows with a "gnu" toolchain.
 Also available only for a `x86_64` architecture.
 See [../plasma/README.md](../plasma/README.md) for more information.
 * `static-link` - compile with a static SDL2 library.
 Not available with "msvc" toolchain.
 * `use-pkgconfig` - search for SDL2 library in the system using pkgconfig.